liseda-lab/Supervised-SS/README.md

 ```

 ### 2.2.
 RDF2Vec Embeddings Semantic Similariy
-To calculate RDF2Vec embeddings, an RDF2Vec python implementation was used.
-The implementation is available on GitHub https://github.com/IBCNServices/pyRDF2Vec.
+To calculate RDF2Vec embeddings, an [RDF2Vec python implementation](https://github.com/IBCNServices/pyRDF2Vec) was used.
+The implementation is available on .
 ```
 RDF2Vec: RDF graph embeddings for data mining
 Petara Ristoski and Heiko Paulheim